-Trailblazing chef and owner of Margot Cafe and Marché Artisan Foods.
+Trailblazing chef and owner of Margot Cafe and Marché Artisan Foods (which closed during the pandemic).
 McCormack opened Margot Cafe in East Nashville in 2001, before there was much of anything to note east of the Cumberland River.

 Ben and Max Goldberg:

-These brothers are owners and founders of Nashville-based Strategic Hospitality, an organization whose concepts include the aforementioned The Patterson House, Bastion, The Catbird Seat, and Henrietta Red (1200 4th Ave N), plus several other local establishments, including Paradise Park, a Lower Broadway institution they recently brought back to life inside their new Downtown Sporting Club.
+These brothers are owners and founders of Nashville-based Strategic Hospitality, an organization whose concepts include the aforementioned Patterson House, Bastion, the Catbird Seat, and Henrietta Red, plus several other local establishments, including Paradise Park, a Lower Broadway institution they recently brought back to life inside their Downtown Sporting Club.

 André Prince Jeffries: